 Our Compensation Committee has historically reviewed and made recommendations to our board of directors regarding the compensation to be paid to our chief executive officer and determined the compensation of our other executive officers.
 Our Compensation Committee typically reviews and discusses management's proposed compensation with the chief executive officer for all executives other than the chief executive officer.
 Based on those discussions and its discretion, taking into account the factors noted above, the Compensation Committee then approves the compensation of our executive officers other than the chief executive officer without members of management present.
 Our board of directors discusses the Compensation Committee's recommendations and ultimately approves the compensation of our chief executive officer without members of management present.
-Our board of directors discusses the Compensation Committee's recommendations and ultimately approves the company's independent compensation consultant until February 2019 and the Compensation Committee retained the services of Aon Consulting, Inc., or Aon Consulting, as the Compensation Committee on certain compensation matters and decisions.
+Nancy Arnosti, an independent compensation consultant, served as the Company's independent compensation consultant until February 2019 and the Compensation Committee considered Ms. Arnosti's input on certain compensation matters as they deemed appropriate.
+In June 2019, the Compensation Committee retained the services of Aon Consulting, Inc., or Aon Consulting, as the Compensation Committee's independent compensation consultant.
+Since that time, Aon Consulting has advised the board of directors and the Compensation Committee on certain compensation matters and decisions.
 Each of Ms. Arnosti (through February 2019) and Aon Consulting (since June 2019) served at the discretion of the Compensation Committee and did not provide any other services to the Company during fiscal year 2019 other than those for which they were engaged by the Compensation Committee.
 Our Compensation Committee requires that its compensation consultants be independent of Company management and performs an annual assessment of the compensation consultants' independence to determine whether the consultants are independent.
 Our Compensation Committee has determined that each of Ms. Arnosti and Aon Consulting are independent and that their respective work has not raised any conflicts of interest.